KDE/documentation-docs-kdenlive-org/user_interface/menu/clip_menu.rst

    :width: 400px
    :alt: kdenlive_clip-in-timeline

-   Locating all occurances of a clip
+   Locating all occurencies of a clip

 Selecting the :guilabel:`Clip In Timeline` menu item brings up a flyout that lists all instances of the selected clip, identified by their track (A for audio, V for video) and position in the Timeline.
 Clicking on an entry in the list will reposition the playhead to the beginning of the indicated clip.